stefaniavallone/emotion-recognition-kinect/README.md

 It's important as you need to use specific versions of the libraries used, for compatibility reasons.

 ## Dependencies
-Once the venv has been created, install the dependencies with `pip install -r requirements.txt` in a venv enabled shell.
+Once the venv has been created, install the dependencies with `pip3 install -r requirements.txt` in a venv enabled shell.

 ## Building Freenect and the python wrapper
 The code can run also on a generic camera, but we used the Kinect to take advantage of the depth sensor to decrease false positives.
-If you don't have a Kinect or you don't want to use the Kinect, you can skip this part.
+If you don't have a Kinect or you don't want to use it, you can skip this part.

 ### Drivers
 We built it on Mac OS, based on the Homebrew method described at the following link: [https://openkinect.org/wiki/Getting_Started#OS_X](https://openkinect.org/wiki/Getting_Started#OS_X).
 With Homebrew you can easily install the Kinect v1 drivers.